FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Experiments

-We evaluate our proposed method, FairSAM, on several widely-used datasets, including CelebA \cite{liu2015faceattributes}, FairFace \cite{karkkainenfairface}, and LFW \cite{LFWTech}, to examine its effectiveness in achieving both robustness and fairness under corrupted data conditions.
-Specially, CelebA, an imbalanced dataset with a substantial disparity in sample sizes between the advantaged and disadvantaged groups, presents a significant challenge for ensuring fairness across these subgroups.
+We evaluate FairSAM on several widely used datasets, including CelebA \citep{liu2015faceattributes}, FairFace \citep{karkkainenfairface}, LFW \citep{LFWTech}, and CheXpert \citep{DBLP:conf/aaai/IrvinRKYCCMHBSS19}, to measure robustness and fairness under corrupted data.
+Specifically, CelebA is imbalanced and has a substantial sample-size disparity between the advantaged and disadvantaged groups.
+This imbalance creates a challenging setting for subgroup fairness.
 Specifically, we select ``Big Nose'' and ``Blond Hair'' as target attributes and ``Gender'' and ``Age'' as sensitive attributes.
-In contrast, FairFace, a balanced dataset with a roughly equal distribution of samples across demographic groups, provides a controlled setting for evaluating FairSAM's performance in maintaining fairness under balanced conditions.
-We choose ``Age" as the sensitive attribute and ``Gender" as the target attribute.
-These datasets are representative of corrupted data scenarios, enabling a comprehensive evaluation of the proposed method across diverse settings.
-Additionally, to investigate the fairness-aware generalization capabilities of FairSAM, we conduct out-of-distribution robustness experiments using the CelebA and LFW datasets, where models are trained on one dataset and tested on the other, further highlighting the method's ability to address fairness in challenging scenarios.
+In contrast, FairFace is balanced and has a roughly equal distribution of samples across demographic groups, which provides a controlled setting for evaluating FairSAM under balanced conditions.
+We choose ``Age'' as the sensitive attribute and ``Gender'' as the target attribute.
+For CheXpert, we follow the standard setting where the sensitive attribute is ``Gender'' and the target label is ``Pleural Effusion''.
+We use this setup for all CheXpert experiments.
+These datasets represent corrupted-data scenarios and support evaluation across diverse settings.
+To investigate FairSAM's fairness-aware generalization, we conduct out-of-distribution robustness experiments using the CelebA and LFW datasets, where models are trained on one dataset and tested on the other.
+All models are implemented in PyTorch and evaluated on an Ubuntu 20.04 LTS server with an Intel(R) Core(TM) i9-10900X CPU, 128 GB memory, and an NVIDIA GeForce RTX 3070 GPU.
+Unless otherwise specified, we set the hyperparameters to $c = 1$ and $\rho = 0.05$.
+All source code is available in our repository\footnote{\url{http://tiny.cc/FairSAM}}.